 An EMS-trained faculty member of UT Southwestern is either on duty in the Parkland emergency department or immediately available for contact.
 All emergency medicine faculty receive orientation to the BioTel Treatment Guidelines, allowing them to provide medical direction or oversee residents as needed.
-EMS faculty members with bring emergency medicine residents into BioTel to provide online medical control training.
+EMS faculty members will bring emergency medicine residents on duty with them into BioTel to provide online medical control training.”

 The most frequent requests for BioTel consultation: